Beer measurement: Extract

-The oldest scale, Balling, was developed in 1843 by Bohemian scientist Karl Joseph Napoleon Balling (1805-1868) as well as Simon Ack.
-In the 1850s German engineer-mathematician Adolf Ferdinand Wenceslaus Brix (1798-1870) corrected some of the calculation errors in the Balling scale and introduced the Brix scale.
-In the early 1900s German chemist Fritz Plato (1858-1938) and his collaborators made further improvements, introducing the Plato scale.
-Essentially they are the same (all based on mass fraction of sucrose); the tables differ in their conversion from weight percentage to specific gravity in the fifth and sixth decimal places.
+The oldest scale, Balling (°Balling), was developed in 1843 by Bohemian scientist Karl Joseph Napoleon Balling (1805–1868) and Simon Ack.
+In the 1850s, German engineer-mathematician Adolf Ferdinand Wenceslaus Brix (1798–1870) corrected some of the calculation errors in the Balling scale and introduced the Brix scale.
+In the early 1900s German chemist Fritz Plato (1858–1938) and his collaborators made further improvements, introducing the Plato scale.
+Essentially the Balling, Brix, and Plato scales are all the same scale, with improvements in accuracy and reliability in the newer versions, since they are all based on mass fraction of sucrose; the tables for the three scales differ mainly in their precision and in the temperature at which the measurements are to be made.

-A rough conversion between Brix, degrees Plato or degrees Balling and specific gravity can be made by dividing the number behind the decimal point in the SG (which is often referred to as gravity points) by 4.
-So a specific gravity of 1.048 has 48 gravity points.
-48 divided by 4 is 12 degrees Plato, Balling or Brix.
-This conversion method is accurate up to a specific gravity of 1.070 at which point the approximation begins to deviate from the actual conversion.
+A rough conversion between specific gravity, SG, and either degrees Brix, Plato or Balling can be made by dividing the thousandths of SG above 1 (which is often referred to as gravity points) by 4.
+So a specific gravity of 1.048 has 48 gravity points, and 48 divided by 4 would be approximately 12 degrees Plato, Balling or Brix.
+This conversion is an approximation of the relationship between specific gravity and mass fraction in °P by the linear equation:

+However, the above approximation gives an increasingly larger error for increasing values of specific gravity, deviating e.g. by 0.67°P when SG = 1.080.
+A much more accurate conversion (with a mean average error less than 0.02°P) can be made using the following formula:

+where the specific gravity is to be measured at a temperature of T = 20 °C. The equivalent relation giving SG at 20 °C for a given °P is:

 Winemakers, as well as the sugar and juice industry, typically use degrees Brix.
 British and continental European beer brewers generally use degrees Plato.
 American brewers use a mixture of degrees Balling, degrees Plato and specific gravity.
 Home wine, mead, cider, and beer makers typically use specific gravity.

 In some countries, alcohol by volume is referred to as degrees Gay-Lussac (after the French chemist Joseph Louis Gay-Lussac).
 France, Spain and the United Kingdom use the system to determine alcohol content.
 Belgium, Norway, and Sweden use a modified table to calculate taxes on alcoholic beverages.